 A bit more about me:

-I have been going to ballet lessons for about six years and really enjoy and benefit from them both physically and mentally.
+I have been going to ballet lessons for about seven years and really enjoy and benefit from them both physically and mentally.

 My big achievement for me in the summer of 2021 was completing The South Downs Way in three days with a friend of mine.
 There were plenty of long hills but also some beautiful scenery and coffee stops along the way.